Aditya986025/Natural-Language-to-SQL-NL2SQL-model/README.md

 - Execution Accuracy: 100%
 The model performed accurately across all test cases.
 Cleaning the output was crucial to ensure the predictions were in a proper executable format.
 6. Conclusion
 The `tscholak/cxmefzzi` NL2SQL model shows strong performance on structured queries for simple database schemas.
-With some preprocessing and output formatting, the model can be reliably used for semantic SQL generation.
+With some preprocessing and output formatting, the model can be reliably used for semantic SQL generation..